 4 – Plan.
 Exercise routines, meal plans, grocery lists, and contingencies for hiccups.
 If you start a low carb diet and you’ve got a beautiful meal plan worked out, but your daughter suddenly has banjo practice, are you going to hit a drive thru?
 No!
 Have some chicken or burgers cooked up.
 Wake up late and no time to exercise?
 Have a quick, 10 minute routine worked out for those occasions and skip the coffee shop that morning.
 Always have a back-up plan because life is full of detours and side quests.

-Make 2017 your year for sure, but make tonight your night, and make tomorrow morning your morning.
+Make this year your year for sure, but make tonight your night, and make tomorrow morning your morning.
 Stick to your resolutions because life isn’t about the broad strokes until you’ve passed those moments by and can look back at the painting.
 Life is about the little choices, the nuances of colors made up by your decisions with your time.
 Every meal is a choice, every second of leisure time unspent until you choose to allocate them someplace, and choice is the keyword here.
 Go, you crazy chooser.
 Go choose good things.